Forests, Water

 Kisumu County, on the shores of Lake Victoria, is grappling with the challenges of climate change and environmental degradation, undermining its agriculture, fishing, and transportation sectors.
 Floods, droughts, soil erosion, and poor sanitation threaten livelihoods, while agricultural runoff, invasive species, and pesticide use continue to degrade the lake’s ecosystem.
 Limited access to clean water and sanitation deepens inequalities and reduces the community’s ability to adapt.

-To address these challenges, Trust 2 Impact is managing and implementing a climate smart agroforestry programme that provides a scalable roadmap to regenerate the water–energy–food nexus, starting with the rehabilitation of the Nyando catchment.
+To address these challenges, Trust 2 Impact is managing and implementing a climate-smart agroforestry program, also known as the NBI Transformation Program, for Kisumu.
+It provides a scalable roadmap to regenerate the water–energy–food nexus, starting with the rehabilitation of the Nyando catchment.
 The programme applies nature-based infrastructure, including agroforestry, reforestation, decentralized biodigesters, WASH measures, and sustainable fisheries, to restore ecosystems, improve water quality, generate renewable energy, and create new income opportunities.

 • Water: Cleaning up Lake Victoria, reducing wastewater discharge through new toilets, and restoring forests and riparian zones to improve water quality and regulate streamflow.